Model for Testing in Software Testing Methodologies

-Capers Jones carried out research involving 800 real-life software development projects and concluded that on average 40 per cent of the requirements is arrived after the development has already begun.
+Capers Jones carried out research involving 800 real-life software development projects and concluded that on average 40 per cent of the requirements arrived after development has already begun.

 The Agile Software Development Model was proposed in the mid-1990s to overcome the serious shortcomings of the waterfall model of development identified above.
-The agile model was primarily designed to help a project to adapt to change requests quickly.
-Thus, a major aim of the Agile Models is to facilitate quick project completion.
+The agile model was primarily designed to help a project adapt to chain requests quickly.
+Thus, a major aim of the Agile Model is

 This model gets its name from the appearance of its diagrammatic representation that looks like a spiral with many loops.
 The exact number of loops of the spiral is not fixed and can vary from project to project.
 Each loop of the spiral is called a ” phase of the software process”.
 The exact number of phases through which the product is developed can be varied by the project manager depending upon the project risks.
 The main feature of the spiral model is handling unforeseen risks that can show up much after the project has started.